Cade-Bray/Embedded-System-Architecture/Module-2/2-4 Milestone One - Pulse Width Modulation Lab - Notes.md

-This entry is lab notes on how the process of the pulse width modulation lab went.
-The lab guide can be found at [[CS 350 Milestone One PMW Lab Guide.pdf]].

 #### Milestone Objectives
 - Develop **code** for all the specified **functionality** of the PWM peripheral outlined in the Milestone One PWM Lab Guide.
 - Discuss the **questions** from the Milestone One PWM Lab Guide.